GK0209/DatabricksLearning/docs/index.md

-# Welcome to MkDocs
+# Welcome to Databricks Learnings

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+This site is mainly for Databricks on Azure (https://docs.microsoft.com/en-us/azure/databricks/) For "Databricks on AWS" documentation visit [docs.databricks.com](https://docs.databricks.com/).

 ## Commands